 - Completed a degree in an American/British/Canadian High School in a non-English speaking country,

 - Completed "O" or "A" levels in a former British colony (e.g. Singapore),

 - Submit a letter stating that "English was the primary language of his/her instruction" (must be on official school letterhead),

 - Studied English language as an exchange student for at least two semesters in a U.S. school and achieved a grade of "C" or higher,

 - Or if they are transferring directly from an academic program at a U.S. college or university.

 Standard Placement Exams

-All new students will also take the English Department's Placement Test to determine placement in ESL or English classes.
-Placement Testing is part of the orientation schedule, but students who wish to take the placement tests before orientation may do so by contacting the International Student Program office for testing information.
-Students who have scored above 600 (PBT), 250 (CBT), or 100 (IBT) on the TOEFL, or whose native language is English, will take the English Placement Test.
+All new students must also take the English Department's Placement Test to determine level placement in ESL or English.
+Placement testing is part of the orientation schedule, but students who wish to take the placement tests before orientation may do so by contacting the International Student Program office for testing information.